Flow Meters

 Condensation Under Lens |

-Flow meter should be repaired immediately to prevent further damage to the meter. |
+The flow meter should be repaired immediately to prevent further damage to the meter. |

 Meter Lid is Broken or Missing |

-Lid should be replaced or meter cap installed to prevent excessive heat build-up in the meter. |
+The lid should be replaced or a meter cap installed to prevent excessive heat build-up in the meter. |

 Gray Dust on Dial Face |